About / European Museum Forum (EMF) / Board of Trustees /

 Hans is also Chair of the Willem van Genk Foundation, advisor to the Outsiderart Gallery Amsterdam, Chair of the Anton Heyboer Foundation, Member of the Committee on NIOD Research into 2nd World War victims in Dutch psychiatry.
 Next to this he lectured museology a as visiting professor in an international environment.

-Léontine Meijer-Van Mensch (Germany)
+Léontine Meijer-Van Mensch (The Netherlands)

 For Léontine museums are essentially networks, connecting communities and institutions.
 This requires building trust which is only possible when adopting a policy of transparency.
 As such museum could (and should) contribute to human dignity and social justice, global equality and planetary wellbeing.